ShirakuGIT/eyrc-24-25-logistic-cobot/README.md

 # eYRC-2024 Integrated Logistic System
 **Mobile Robot Navigation & UR5 Robotic Arm Pick-and-Place**

 This repository demonstrates an integrated solution for logistics automation where a mobile robot navigates autonomously within a defined environment and docks with a UR5 robotic arm for pick-up and drop-off operations.
-The system is designed using the latest **ROS2 Humble** ecosystem on **Ubuntu 22.04 LTS**, combining real-time mapping and navigation (using **Nav2** and **slam_toolbox**) with high-precision manipulation (using **MoveIt2** on the UR5 arm).
+The system is designed using the latest **ROS2 Humble** ecosystem on **Ubuntu 22.04 LTS**, combining real-time mapping and navigation (using **Nav2** and **slam_toolbox**) with high-precision manipulation (using **MoveIt2** and a custom Forward Kinematics implementation on the UR5 arm).

 ---
 ### Pick and Place